ANDEXXA- andexanet alfa injection, powder, lyophilized, for solution

 n=8

-• * Nadir is the smallest value for anti-FXa activity at the 110-minute (ten minutes prior to the end of the infusion) time point, 2-minute time point before completion of the infusion, or the 5-minute time point after the completion of the infusion for each subject.
+• * Nadir is the smallest value for anti-FXa activity at the 110-minute (ten minutes prior to the end of the infusion) time point, 2-minute time point before completion of the infusion, or the 5-minute time point after the completion of the infusion for each patient.

 • The CI is for the Hodges-Lehman estimate of shift.